TheHarshShow/SquidsPlacementPortal/README.md

 ![ccd_studentapp](https://user-images.githubusercontent.com/53634940/89447607-e1ef7900-d773-11ea-9f05-c7c73c99057c.jpeg)

 The jobs offers are only displayed to the relevant students as specified in the offer itself.
 This includes details like branch, CPI cutoff etc.
-As it is shown below, student one can only see 1 job offer from ironhide, and the the job from ironhide and the approved job offer from durax are hidden from him.
+As it is shown below, student one can only see 1 job offer from ironhide, and the other job from ironhide and the approved job offer from durax are hidden from him.

 ![durax_ownposts](https://user-images.githubusercontent.com/53634940/89447734-1ebb7000-d774-11ea-9e3b-920613acc8ae.jpeg)
 ![Ironhide_postings](https://user-images.githubusercontent.com/53634940/89447769-2f6be600-d774-11ea-8634-9dfb84b1b2e9.jpeg)